Joseph Karo: Biography

 Joseph Karo was born in Toledo, Spain, in 1488.
 In 1492, aged four, he was expelled from Spain with his family as a result of the Alhambra Decree and subsequently settled in the Kingdom of Portugal.
-Following his father's death, Karo's uncle Isaac, an author of biblical commentary, adopted him.
 After the expulsion of the Jews from Portugal in 1497, the Ottomans invited the Jews to settle within their empire.
 Karo went with his parents, after a brief move to Morocco, to Nikopolis, then a city under Ottoman rule.
 In Nikopol, he received his first instruction from his father, who was himself an eminent Talmudist.
+Following his father's death, Karo's uncle Isaac, an author of biblical commentary, adopted him.
 He was married twice, firstly to Isaac Saba's daughter, and, then after her death, to the daughter of Hayyim Albalag, both of these men being well-known Talmudists.

 Between 1520 and 1522 Karo settled at Adrianople.
-He later settled in the city of Safed, Ottoman Galilee, where he arrived about 1535, having en route spent several years at Salonica (1533) and Istanbul.
+He later settled in the city of Safed, Israel, where he arrived about 1535, having en route spent several years at Salonica (1533) and Istanbul.
 By 1555, Joseph Karo was already a resident of the village Biriyya near Safed, during which year he completed writing the first order of the Shulhan Arukh, Orach Chayim.